mmmhoughton/mmmhoughton/README.md

 ___
 🛡 **Why Cybersecurity?**
 - Passionate about safeguarding digital spaces and protecting people's data
-- Eager to apply my analystical skills from editing to solving security challenges
+- Eager to apply my analytical skills from editing to solving security challenges
 - Love learning

 🚀 **Outside of the Cyber World:**